Leon Bürger

-Leon Bürger (born 11 November 1999) is a German footballer who plays as a midfielder for Babelsberg 03 on loan from SC Verl.
+Leon Bürger (born 11 November 1999) is a German footballer who plays as a midfielder for Regionalliga club Babelsberg 03.

 Club career

 On 31 January 2023, Bürger joined Babelsberg 03 in Regionalliga on loan.
+On 29 August 2023, Bürger returned to Babelsberg 03 on a permanent basis with a two-year contract.

 Personal life

 Bürger is the son of former footballer and manager Henning Bürger.